okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/go/runwidgetapp.md

 1. Open the embedded Widget sample application directory using Visual Studio Code or your preferred IDE.
 The directory path to the sample application directory is: `samples-golang/identity-engine/embedded-sign-in-widget`.
 1. Add an `okta.yaml` configuration file.
 See [Option 1: Create a configuration file](/docs/guides/oie-embedded-common-download-setup-app/go/main/#option-1-create-a-configuration-file) for more information on how to configure and where to place the configuration file.
-1. From the command line, navigate to the widget's sample application directory (`../samples-golang/identity-engine/embedded-sign-in-widget/`).
+1. From the command line, navigate to the Widget's sample application directory (`../samples-golang/identity-engine/embedded-sign-in-widget/`).
 1. From the command line, execute the following command to install dependencies: `go get`
 1. From the command line, execute the following command to start the application: `go run main.go`
 1. In a web browser, navigate to `http://localhost:8000/`.
 The Golang embedded Widget app landing page appears.